 For example, say you purchase a home for $500,000.
 You put down 10% of the home’s purchase price and the amortization period is 20 years.
 To keep things simple, let’s assume the total mortgage balance is $450,000.

-You can make things easier for your loved ones by taking a mortgage protection insurance policy.
-If you die before clearing the debt, your policy pays off the outstanding balance to the lender.
+You can make things easier for your loved ones by taking a policy.
+If you die before clearing the mortgage debt, your policy pays off the outstanding balance to the lender.

-Is mortgage protection insurance the same as mortgage life insurance?
+Is mortgage protection insurance the same as mortgage insurance?

 Yes, it is.
 Mortgage protection insurance is also known as mortgage life insurance.